 The General Regulatory Chamber is a Chamber of the First-tier Tribunal for Scotland.
-The functions of the Scottish Charity Appeals Panel were transferred into the Chamber in 2018 and from Thursday 1 June 2023 the Parking and Bus Lane Appeals jurisdiction within the Chamber will be known as Transport Appeals.
+The functions of the Scottish Charity Appeals Panel were transferred into the Chamber in 2018 and from Thursday 1 June 2023 the Parking and Bus Lane Appeals jurisdiction within the Chamber has been known as Transport Appeals.

 The President of the Chamber is Alexander Green.